evnu/doctest/README.md

 Here, the generated function ends after calling `another_function()`.
 As this is a proof-of-concept, edge cases like this are considered undefined behaviour for now.

+## Running Examples
+This is a little rough around the edges right now and could use some (a lot) of work.
+Currently, the examples have to be compiled manually and a `doctest:run/1` must be called from the command
+line:

+    cd examples
+    erlc *
+    cd -
+    erl -pa examples -pa ebin -eval 'ok = doctest:run("examples/ex1.erl"), init:stop().'

 ## Some Requirements

 * When calling functions within the module which contains the runnable doc, ensure that